-There is a quite common use case when the source dataset is "denormalized" and contains information about multiple related entities, for example, orders and items.
+There is a common use case when the source dataset is "denormalized" and contains information about multiple related entities, for example, orders and items.
 The example below demonstrates how to "normalize" the dataset by loading data from the single dataset in multiple linked databases tables.

 Let's assume there is a "flat" dataset, like the one below: